Being climate prepared includes understanding what climate hazards to expect, how to mitigate hazards and how to respond to an emergency.

 - Secure outdoor furniture

 Winter is warming at a faster rate than other seasons.
 Expect cold to be interrupted by warmer weather, making surfaces icy and slippery.
 Prepare for power interruptions from ice storms.
+Have:

-- Back-up power/solar/batteries / keep cell phones charged
+- Back up power (solar, batteries) - keep cell phones charged

-- Portable solar phone charger and crank-up flashlight and radio
+- Portable solar phone charger and crank-up flashlight and radio to prepare for power outages

-- Sand/ice cleats for traction
+- Sand, ice cleats for traction

 Drier temperatures and lightning storms can increase the chances of fires, especially in the surrounding forests.
 Smoky air can drift into Edmonton and linger for days.
-An Air Quality Health Index (AQHI) number between 4 and 6 can indicate that the air quality poses a moderate risk to one’s health.
+An Air Quality Health Index (AQHI) number between 4 and 6 can indicate that air quality poses a moderate risk to one’s health.
 The health risk becomes higher as the number increases.

 - Check the Air Quality Health Index (AQHI)